crazycode/rucksack/README.markdown

 The most likely explanation is that the database schema has been updated.
 You'll need to type in the following command to resolve this:

     rake db:migrate

+You will also need to make sure that Sunspot has scanned any existing data so that you can seach on it, by typing in the following command:

+    rake sunspot:reindex

 Have fun!